 We are committed to addressing patients’ needs and expectations, so we can actively and sustainably work together.

-The ethical and social implications of the increasing collection, storage and sharing of human omics data for research have recently been a matter of debate.
-Governance of genomic research databases such as GHGA has received growing attention in this context.
-For a long time, the role of patients has been limited to that of data subjects.
-This is changing, with patients being increasingly seen as active partners, collaborating with researchers and institutions in the generation of knowledge, and in the development and operations of such databases.
+The ethical and social implications of collecting, storing, and sharing human omics data for research have been widely debated.
+Governance of genomic research databases, such as GHGA, has gained increasing attention in this context.
+Traditionally, patients have been viewed as passive data subjects.
+However, this is changing, with patients now being recognised as active partners in research, contributing to knowledge generation and the governance of genomic databases.

-Patient involvement in research and governance not only enhances accountability, but also improves research outcomes by shifting the focus of research to areas of patient need, ultimately improving patient care.
-By involving patients in the governance of GHGAwe not only hope to enhance transparency, but also allow patients to take an active role in decisions about how their data are used.
+Involving patients in research and governance enhances transparency and accountability while improving research outcomes by aligning them with patient needs.
+This ultimately leads to better patient care.
+By involving patients in the governance of GHGA, we hope to enhance process transparency and enable those affected to take an active role in discussions about their data.

 Learn more